idio-lang/idio-by-example/idio-source/pipelines.rst

 .. note::

-   The ``0`` is slightly disingenuous as it is the Process Group ID of the job, which is only set for an interactive shell.
+   The ``job 0`` is slightly disingenuous as it is the Process Group ID of the job, which is only set for an interactive shell.

-   You can test that with:
+   You can validate that with something like:

    .. code-block:: console